 We provide a service called "Transitional Housing" at Souls Harbor.
 Transitional housing is exactly how it sounds, a long term housing strategy to help residents transition from one lifestyle to another.
-Ideally, residents stay with us from 6-12 months.
-During their stay, they receive help and guidance for issues that are not an overnight fix.
+Our program is a minimum of 12 months and during their stay, the residents receive help and guidance for issues that are not an overnight fix.

 Residents can rarely break the cycle of addiction and homelessness on their own.
 Transitional housing allows for a focused environment with accountability where residents can push one another and truly dedicate themselves to soberness and getting the help they need.
 Residents can make large strides in rebuilding their lives with the low cost of living through our housing.
 Additionally, residents can develop life skills and receive counseling to heal past traumas, a crucial stepping stone for many residents in their journey of healing and recovery.